-- In Three Kingdoms Phoenix Heights battle between the Zhao and Cao's top commanders, the dramatic strings with bass beats are diegetic; Cao Ying herself plays the zither while her soldiers beat the drums.
+- In Three Kingdoms, Phoenix Heights battle between the Zhao and Cao's top commanders, the dramatic strings with bass beats are diegetic; Cao Ying herself plays the zither while her soldiers beat the drums.
 A few other times Cao plays to unnerve the defenders, and it works, since even Zhao finds her sinister.

 - The ten-minute finale of Michael Mann's 1992 adaptation of The Last of the Mohicans plays this trope for all it is worth, as seen here.
-Bring a box of tissues.

 - The Granada adaptation of the Sherlock Holmes adventure "The Final Problem" has a sorrowful violin piece accompanying Holmes and Moriarty's plunge into Reichenbach Falls.
 That said, this whole series made good use of violins in the opening theme and the rest of the soundtrack, since Holmes plays the violin himself.

 - As the Doctor is dragged into the Pandorica, struggling and terrified, only the triumphant strings can be heard.

 - Way back in series 2, they decided to subvert this in favour of the One-Woman Wail.
 Lampshaded on Doctor Who Confidential.

 - Rimmer's possibly-death-scene gets this treatment in the last episode of Red Dwarf's Series VIII.

 - Abed and Shirley's outro in Community episode Modern Warfare.